-1 1 2 4 444

-Responsibilities include:

-duty of care to the subject at all times

-(during and after restraint)

-duty of care to colleagues

-respecting the dignity of the subject

-providing appropriate care for any

-person who appears to be injured or at

-risk

-challenging unnecessary and excessive use of force by colleagues.

-Supporting colleagues:

-switch roles within the team where

-appropriate

-monitor staff safety

-monitor the subject and if you have any

-concerns for their wellbeing inform colleagues

-contain the immediate area and manage

-bystanders

-monitor the situation and communicate

-with others e.g. staff from other

-2.7 State the recognition agencies.

-3.7 State the responsibilities Responsibilities include:

-immediately following a physical intervention duty of care to the subject at all times (during and after restraint)

-priysical intervention duty of care to colleagues (support

-services)

-providing appropriate care for any

-person who appears to be injured or at risk

-briefing emergency services about the

-circumstances, position, duration and

-any difficulties experienced in a restraint

-event

-preserving evidence and securing witnesses testimony

-all staff involved must complete a full

-report individually accounting for their

-2.0 State why it is immentant actions Maintaining knowledge and skills is important

-3.8 State why it is important Maintaining knowledge and skills is important

-to maintain physical because:

-intervention knowledge and legislation and best practice guidance see shares

-skills can change

-proficiency in physical skills will decrease

-over time, potentially reducing

-effectiveness of interventions and

-4 8 11 1 115 increasing risks (signposting to CPD)

-4. Be able to use 4.1 Demonstrate stance and Demonstrate stance and positioning that

-physical skills to positioning skills reduces vulnerability to assault and facilitates

-protect yourself exit or intervention, whilst maintaining

-and others positive, non-threatening non-verbal
+T Τ 3.7 State the responsibilities immediately following a physical intervention 3.8 State why it is important to maintain physical intervention knowledge and skills Responsibilities include: duty of care to the subject at all times (during and after restraint) duty of care to colleagues respecting the dignity of the subject providing appropriate care for any person who appears to be injured or at risk challenging unnecessary and excessive use of force by colleagues.
+Supporting colleagues: switch roles within the team where appropriate monitor staff safety monitor the subject and if you have any concerns for their wellbeing inform colleagues contain the immediate area and manage bystanders monitor the situation and communicate with others e.g. staff from other agencies.
+Responsibilities include: duty of care to the subject at all times (during and after restraint) duty of care to colleagues (support services) providing appropriate care for any person who appears to be injured or at risk briefing emergency services about the circumstances, position, duration and any difficulties experienced in a restraint event preserving evidence and securing witnesses testimony all staff involved must complete a full report individually accounting for their actions Maintaining knowledge and skills is important because: legislation and best practice guidance can change proficiency in physical skills will decrease to maintain physical intervention knowledge and because: • legislation and best practice guidance 4.
+Be able to use physical skills to protect yourself and others 4.1 Demonstrate stance and positioning skills Demonstrate stance and positioning that reduces vulnerability to assault and facilitates exit or intervention, whilst maintaining positive, non-threatening non-verbal